TominoLP/2FA-API/README.md

 [![](https://jitpack.io/v/TominoLP/2FA-API.svg)](https://jitpack.io/#TominoLP/2FA-API)

 ## Introduction
-The TWOFA-API is a Java library for generating QR codes and validating codes for Two-factor authentication.
+The 2FA-API is a Java library for generating QR codes and validating codes for Two-factor authentication.
 The library supports both the TOTP (Time-based One-Time Password) algorithm and SHA1 hashing.
 The library generates a secret key that can be stored securely on the client-side and a QR code that can be displayed to the user.

 ---